 Choosing a domain name is like choosing a company name — it requires a lot of thought and consideration.
 Your domain name is your identity on the web.
 You want to make sure you choose a name that not only fits your business but is also easy to find and promote.
+But it can be hard to know what makes a good domain name.
 If you need help choosing a domain name, read on.

-1. Make your domain name easy to type
+1. Make your domain name is short and easy to type

 Finding a domain name that’s easy to type is critical to online success.
 If you use abbreviations (u instead of you) or unusual spellings (xpress instead of express), it might be harder for customers to remember the name of your site.